-- Knowledge of/or ability to learn and apply the JATC policies and procedures
+- Knowledge or ability to learn and apply the JATC policies and procedures.

-- Knowledge of/or ability to learn and apply BOLI/ ATD standards of apprenticeship
+- Knowledge or ability to learn and apply BOLI/ ATD standards of apprenticeship.

-- Ability to maintain composure when faced with difficult situations
+- Ability to maintain composure when faced with demanding situations.

-- Ability to multitask, organize, prioritize, and follow multiple projects and tasks through to completion with an attention to detail
+- Ability to multitask, organize, prioritize, and follow multiple projects and tasks through to completion with attention to detail.

-- Ability to effectively identify and resolve problems and to maintain strict confidentiality related to sensitive information
+- Ability to effectively identify and resolve problems and maintain strict confidentiality related to private information.

-- Ability to analyze problems, identifies solutions, and take appropriate action to resolve problems using independent judgment and decision-making processes
+- Ability to analyze problems, identify solutions, and take appropriate action to resolve problems using independent judgment and decision-making processes.

-PREFERRED QUALIFICATIONS: Preference may be given to individuals with Construction Craft Laborer Journeyman credentials obtained from a LiUNA Training Apprenticeship Program who have at least 5 years of journeyman level experience.
+PREFERRED QUALIFICATIONS: Preference may be given to individuals with Construction Craft Laborer Journey Worker credentials obtained from a LiUNA Training Apprenticeship Program who have at least 5 years of journey worker level experience.

 WORK ENVIRONMENT: Work is divided among office job duties and field or offsite settings and other locations throughout the state.
-Exposure to common construction safety hazards while performing job duties such as hands on demonstrations or events, including but not limited to hazardous material, pneumatic, gas, diesel, electric powered tools, and equipment.
+Exposure to common construction safety hazards while performing job duties such as job site visits, hands-on demonstrations, or events, including but not limited to hazardous material, pneumatic, gas, diesel, electric-powered tools, and equipment.

 PHYSICAL REQUIREMENTS: Essential functions of this position require:

-Full time, salaried position, Monday-Friday, typical day shift, occasional evening, and weekend hours.
-Travel is required as needed throughout the State of Oregon and periodically out of state travel may be required to attend seminars, conferences, training, or other work-related events.
+Full-time, salaried position, Monday-Friday, typically day shift, occasional evening, and weekend hours.
+Travel is required as needed throughout the State of Oregon to conduct presentations, and events or attend seminars, conferences, training, or other work-related activities.

 Work Location: Oregon Laborers’ Training Center – Portland, Oregon